kickturn/opentdb-scraper/README.md

 ## opentdb_questions.json

 The `opentdb_questions.json` file contains all the verified questions scraped from this bot.
 The other json file, `opentdb_questions_beautify.json`, is the same except beautified.
 These are encoded with the default HTML Codes.
-It has been updated since 5/22/2023
+It has been updated since 5/22/2023 (4,098 questions)

 ## Examples